sara-venkatraman/sara-venkatraman.github.io/index.md

 <a href="https://www.linkedin.com/in/saravenkatraman">LinkedIn</a>
 </p>

 Welcome!
-I am a third-year PhD student in the Department of Statistics and Data Science at [Cornell University](https://stat.cornell.edu).
+I am a fourth-year PhD student in the Department of Statistics and Data Science at [Cornell University](https://stat.cornell.edu).
 My advisors are Professors [Martin Wells](https://stat.cornell.edu/people/faculty/martin-wells) and [Sumanta Basu](http://faculty.bscb.cornell.edu/~basu/).
 I also collaborate with the Division of General Internal Medicine at [Weill Cornell Medical College](https://medicine.weill.cornell.edu/divisions-programs/general-internal-medicine) in New York City, which is where I am currently based.
-For the summer of 2022, I am working on urban planning research with the [NYC Department of Design and Construction](https://www1.nyc.gov/site/ddc/about/about-ddc.page) through a [Public Interest Technology fellowship](https://www.pi.tech.cornell.edu/pitech-phd-impact-fellowship) from Cornell Tech.

 My research is broadly in the analysis of temporal and spatial phenomena.
 I enjoy thinking about theory and methods for fitting models often used in applied mathematics, such as ordinary and partial differential equations, to time series data.
 I also work on statistical methods for identifying spatial patterns of evolution over time in demographic and epidemiological contexts.
 Other areas of statistics and math that I like studying include network science, numerical analysis, and optimal transport.